conicalflask/Repetier-Firmware/README.md

 Proper physical print bed levelling is difficult and in many cases cannot be acheived.
 Specialist tools are required to determine that a surface is exactly perpendicular to the Z-axis and even more specialist expertise and equipment to correct this.
 It is not realistic to expect those building their own home 3D printer much less those buying off-the-shelf home 3D printers to have the tools or expertise to ensure a print surface is flat to within 1mm/m and level with the same tolerances.
 Excellent first layer quality requires this kind of precision.

-Both Marlin and Repetier have support for some basic mitigation techniques for printer imprecision.
+Both Marlin and Repetier support some basic techniques to mitigate printer imprecision.

-* Endstops to correct for inexact axis lengths and motions, allowing for reliable notions of where home is.
+* Endstops to provide a reliable idea of where home is even if the axis are not exactly the designed lengths, or if an axis has missed steps in the past.
 * Automatic bed 'levelling'.
 Using a Z-probe the firmware probes the bed to determine the plane-equation for the bed.
 When printing the model is rotated to match the rotation of the print surface relative to the notional 'true bed'.
 This way even if the bed is not quite level with respect to the printer's Z-axis the first layer will still be correct.
 Marlin's implementation is somewhat better as it can perform 'detailed' probing of the print surface and then compute the plane of the bed that most accurately matches the observed probe data (using a least-squares approximation).
 Fundamentally Repetier does the same kind of correction (by rotating the print commands according to the known rotation of the print surface) but calculates the bed's plane-equation by probing only three points.
 While only three points are needed to derive a plane equation any error at all in the probed points is is amplified far away from the probe locations and does not cope with warped/non-flat print surfaces at all gracefully.
 * A variant of Marlin ([Here](https://github.com/RichCattell/Marlin)) also attemps to automatically calibrate some delta printer parameters using the z-probe.
 This depends on the assumption that the print suface is perfectly flat, the delta push rods are all equal length and the frame is square.
 Some of these assumptions are harder to deliver on than others.